dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 * Lartillot and Philippe 2006.
 Computing Bayes factors using thermodynamic integration. _Systematic Biology_, 55: 195–207.

 * Lepage et al. (2007) A general comparison of relaxed molecular clock models. _Molecular Biology and Evolution_, 24: 2669–2680.

+* Politis and Romano (1994) The stationary boostrap. _Journal of the American Statistical Association_, 89: 1303-1313.

 * Rannala and Yang (2007) Inferring speciation times under an episodic molecular clock. _Systematic Biology_, 56: 453–466.